yonasBSD/quill/docs/cheat_sheet.rst

 Outputs:

-    LOG_INFO      root         The answer is Test String
+    The answer is Test String

-    LOG_INFO      root         The answer is [sref: Test String]
+    The answer is [sref: Test String]

 Logging STL Library Types
 -------------------------